jundalisay/spblist/content/en/social/economics/alternatives-to-money.md

 Gold | Bank Gold and gold-backed local currencies | Slow | For foreign investments and circulation of non-basic value (wholesale money)

-{{< img src="/graphics/econ/storesvalue.png" alt="Bank Gold, Points" cap="In Superphysics, the two stores of value work together to maintain and grow the economy sustainably" >}}
+{{< img src="/graphics/econ/storesvalue.png" alt="Bank Gold, Points" cap="In Supereconomics, the two stores of value work together to maintain and grow the economy sustainably" >}}

 Bank gold will only be used to circulate investments between countries and have nothing to do directly with commercial activity since bank gold is not legal tender (you can think of it as legal tender only between states).
 However, it will be the basis for gold-backed currencies which then will be used to circulate value.